tlswg/tls13-spec/draft-ietf-tls-tls13.md

   process the remaining ones as usual.
 Values are defined in
   {{cipher-suites}}.

 legacy_compression_methods
-: Versions of TLS before 1.3 supported compression and the list of compression methods was supplied in this field.
-For any TLS 1.3 ClientHello, this vector MUST contain exactly one byte set to zero, which corresponds to the "null" compression method in prior versions of TLS.
+: Versions of TLS before 1.3 supported compression with the list of supported compression methods supplied in this field.
+For every TLS 1.3 ClientHello, this vector MUST contain exactly one byte set to zero, which corresponds to the "null" compression method in prior versions of TLS.
 If a TLS 1.3 ClientHello is